Boris Johnson back in coronavirus quarantine on eve of Britain’s ‘Freedom Day’

 On Twitter on Sunday morning, the reaction was fierce, with #oneruleforthem trending, and people pouring on the abuse, calling out this government as one that lives by double standards.

-Keir Starmer, the leader of the opposition Labour Party said, the prime minister and chancellor had been “busted yet again for thinking the rules that we are all following don't apply to them.”
+Keir Starmer, the leader of the opposition Labour Party, said the prime minister and chancellor had been “busted yet again for thinking the rules that we are all following don't apply to them.”

 “The way the prime minister conducts himself creates chaos,” Starmer charged, “and makes for bad government and has deadly consequences for the British public.”